zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 GCP offers a variety of other products for free, which I recommend you check out here: [cloud.google.com/free](https://cloud.google.com/free)

+## YouTube Tutorial

+*I created a video where I go over the steps outlined in this article.
+Feel free to watch it [here](https://www.youtube.com/watch?v=vPE-qNj6TcY).*

 ## Signing up for and Configuring GCP

 - Head to the Google Cloud Platform Console [(console.cloud.google.com)](https://console.cloud.google.com/) and sign in with your Google account.